Skip to main content

 Price Adjustment/Azure Price Management

-Price Adjustment in Cloudmore allows brokers to modify the pricing of Microsoft Azure services by applying a markup or markdown percentage to the base cost.
+Azure Price Adjustment in Cloudmore allows brokers to modify the pricing of Microsoft Azure services by applying a mark-up or markdown percentage to the base cost.
 This helps brokers align pricing with customer agreements and ensure profitability across different Azure pricing models.
-For more information, refer to Azure Price Management.

 Subscription Level Price Correction

-Subscription-Level Price Correction lets brokers adjust the price for a specific subscription when general pricing rules (like broker-level or organization-level) don’t fit.
+Subscription Level Price Correction lets brokers adjust the price for a specific subscription when general pricing rules (like broker-level or organization-level) don’t fit.
 It’s useful for handling special cases where a custom price is needed just for one subscription.
-For more information, refer to Subscription Level Price Correction.

 Pricing Flow for Custom Services